LYNC-WORLD/LYNC-NFT-Fetcher/README.md

 For testing in Unity Editor, Pass Wallet Address and NFTs will start showing.
 If you wish to see logs, enable Debug Logs as True (Mark Tick).

+## Fetch gamers NFTs from their wallet Address

+Integrate LYNC Metamask Wallet SDK https://github.com/LYNC-WORLD/Metamask-Unity-Wallet-SDK

+Once done, when you build on WebGL, it will fetch the gamer's NFTs from the specific wallet.